To apply for U.S. citizenship you need to file Form N-400 with the USCIS. This process of applying for U.S. citizenship is called naturalization.

 If you find yourself eligible for U.S. Citizenship then the next step is to prepare Form N-400.

 Form N-400 is the Application for Naturalization.
-Form N-400 consists of 20 pages and to help you fill it there are 18 pages of instructions from USCIS.
+Form N-400 consists of 20 pages and contains 18 pages of instructions from the USCIS.

 This is where we come in.
 Form N-400 is long and complex.
-Mistakes in Form N-400 could lead to rejection or sometimes denials and you could lose the filing fee.
-This could lead you to redo all the things including repaying the filing fees.
+Mistakes in Form N-400 could lead to rejection, denials, and a wasted filing fee.
+This could lead you having to repeat the process and repay the filing fees

-To apply for citizenship you need to file Form N-400, which is the application for naturalization along with supporting evidence with the USCIS.
+To apply for citizenship you need to file Form N-400, which is the application for naturalization.
+You must also include supporting evidence for the USCIS.

 Since Form N-400 is long and complex you need to make sure that you prepare your Form N-400 carefully.